Updated on 22 June 2018: 3 years after Brain Surgery

 This is the current status of my symptoms in the order of relieved – mostly relieved – on-going but may be relieved – may not be relieved.
+When I say relieved, I mean the symptoms are not there on a daily basis but do come up when my body or brain is under a lot of stress.
 Please note that brain injury causes trauma in the body that might take a while to recover.
 It is a continual process that requires the person with the brain injury to regulate and be mindful of physical and mental activity.
-I know logic says that I got fixed and so I should run at the optimal speed but try teaching that to the human body… I challenge you!
+I know logic says that I got fixed and so I should run at the optimal speed but the human body is a very complicated thing to mend.

 I was told that it might take anywhere between 3-5 years for my body to feel as if no intrusion took place.
-For now, it’s still recovering from the shock of my pineal gland going on a sabbatical for atleast five years now.
-Apart from symptoms from the brain tumor, I experience problems from the injury caused by surgery and side effects of medication.
+For now, it’s still recovering from the shock of my pineal gland going on a sabbatical.
+Apart from symptoms of the brain tumor, I experience problems from the injury caused by surgery and side effects of medication.
 At this point, it is very hard to point out the cause of each symptom.
 I’m very attentive to what my body (my brain tells it obviously!) needs, for example, if it says you can’t walk anymore, I just stop and take a cab back home.
-I learnt to be mindful (the hard way) of any new symptoms when I begin new medication.
+I learnt to be mindful (the hard way) of any new symptoms when I begin a new medication.

 It’s very important to listen to your body and learn to differentiate the signals it is giving you.
 It is very easy to confuse chronic fatigue with laziness, lethargy with a lack of motivation and comprehension problems with lack of focus.
 These were the initial symptoms I couldn’t understand and didn’t pay attention to.
 Also, let nobody come between you and your body.
 Let nobody tell you that you should or should not experience a certain symptom.
 Your body is unique and statistical significance has no place in your diagnosis (Try computing the probability of finding a person with a pineal teratoma in general population.)